From stress to sadness, bad moods aren’t fun. They can be really hard to shake. But what if diet could turn it around? Food is powerful, after all.

 Peanut butter helps in a surprising way.
 It’s a rich source of tryptophan – an amino acid that makes serotonin and niacin.
 Serotonin is a neurotransmitter that’s linked to mood, and niacin is a vitamin that’s necessary for a healthy brain.7 8

-Plus, peanut butter offers protein – a macro nutrient that’s needed for
+Plus, peanut butter offers protein – a macro nutrient that’s needed for energy and good health.
+Together, these benefits fight PMS symptoms.

 3. Anxious: Salmon